RuneSchool/RuneSchool.github.io/_posts/2024-4-12-about-the-system.md

 ![IPA vowels map](/assets/images/runeSchool2IPAmap.png)

+Since the whole chart is covered, this gives us our base vowels.
+Next we apply

-Then we apply lexical set ranges on top of that map.
+lexical set ranges on top of that map.

 ![Lexical Sets chart](/assets/images/RuneSchoolLexicalSets.png)